volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 expressions are referentially transparent. **Referential transparency** of an expression means that any expression can be replaced with the result it evaluates to for a given expression parameters without changing the overall program result.
-The stateless nature of expressions means that it is more easy to reason about expression composition.
+The stateless nature of expressions means that it is easier to reason about expression composition.

 Each expression returns a value.
 The expression returned value can be used as input for another expression. **Expressions are composable**.
 The expression composition allows to construct more complex functions from simpler functions.
-The fact the expression does not have side effects and are referentially transparent makes it possible to construct more reliable code and build complex functionality from simpler well defined blocks.
+The fact that expressions do not have side effects and are referentially transparent makes it possible to construct more reliable code and build complex functionality from simpler well defined blocks.

 ## Conclusion

-Object-oriented languages mainly use statements as building block for a program construction.
+Object-oriented languages mainly use statements as building blocks for a program construction.
 Statement execution has side effects.
 Statements depend on program environment and mutate program state.
-The program in object-oriented languages is a sequence of assignment, conditional and looping statements that modify program state.
+A program in object-oriented languages is a sequence of assignment, conditional and looping statements that modify program state.
 Statements do not return values and are not composable.

 Functional languages use expressions as building blocks of a program construction.
 Expression evaluation has no side effects and is referentially transparent.
 Expression evaluation does not depends on program environment nor modifies program state.
-The program in functional languages is a composition of binding, conditional and looping expressions that evaluates to the final program result.
+A program in functional languages is a composition of binding, conditional and looping expressions that evaluates to the final program result.
 Expressions are composable and easy to reason about.